How to Retire Early and Wealthy…

 Are you managing both of these risks successfully?

-Early Retirement Planning Tip #10: Use Your Common Sense
+Early Retirement Tip #10: Use Your Common Sense

 Similarly, in 2005 when investment real estate in Southern California was selling for prices so high that the rental income couldn’t cover the mortgage payment even when you assumed no delinquency, no vacancy, no expenses, no insurance, no taxes, no maintenance, and the lowest interest rates in the last 40 years, then you have to step back and question the logic.
 It makes no business sense and is purely a speculative mania (this was first written two years before the eventual price collapse beginning in 2008).

 Likewise, if an investment offers you above market yields then you should assume there is a very risky reason that they are forced to pay such high rates to attract capital.
-Always treat above market yields as a warning sign and perform extensive due diligence before committing retirement funds (please see our Investment Fraud Prevention section on this web site for the complete story).
+Always treat above market yields as a warning sign and perform extensive due diligence before committing retirement funds.

-Finally, it is just business common sense to only pay for investment services that put more money in your pocket than they take out.
-They must be value added.
 For example, a broker or money manager’s fees can only be justified when his insights and services add more profit than they cost when compared to a passive index investment strategy that could be easily implemented on your own.
-Again, it is just business common sense.
 You need to get what you pay for.

-I have helped clients save many hundreds of thousands of dollars in mistakes by applying simple business common sense to their investing thus avoiding excessive fees, speculative manias and blatant frauds.
+I have helped clients save many hundreds of thousands of dollars in mistakes by applying simple business common sense to their investing to avoid excessive fees, speculative manias, and blatant frauds.
 Investing must make business sense.

 Do the investments in your retirement plan pass the business-common-sense test?